Blog

 Changing the GELI password, that is used to decrypt each disk, is done by using the GELI utility.

 In this example, the machine has a Root-on-ZFS file system, that is stored on 2 disk partition components in stripe and registered as ada0p3 and ada1p3.
 The new password is written to the file newpassword.txt.
 The new password is then used to generate a new user key for each disk.
+The user key slot, that was used to decrypt, is assumed.
+This is by default number 0.

 # geli status